Workout

 While many people feel relaxed post-workout, exercise can actually release stress hormones like cortisol and adrenaline.
 It can be harder to fall and stay asleep with heightened levels of these hormones.

-So look for foods that help balance stress hormones.
+It’s important to look for foods that help balance stress hormones.
 For example, high-fiber and complex carbohydrates that are rich in nutrients can help regulate blood sugar and cortisol.
 Additionally, foods containing antioxidants, beta-sitosterol, melatonin, and magnesium can help stabilize stress hormones for restful sleep.

 Other stress-fighting nutrients include omega-3 fatty acids, vitamin B, and protein.